prgrphnrtr/mUPC/1 - laws/UPCRoP/UPCRoP.md

    (a) particulars in accordance with Rule 13.1(a) to (h)  and particulars confirming that the requirements of Rule 61 are met ;

-   (b) where the parties have agreed to bring the action before a local division or a regional division in accordance with Article  33(7) of the Agreement, an indication of the division which shall hear the action, accompanied by evidence of the defendant ’s agreem ent;
+   (b) where the parties have agreed to bring the action before a local division or a regional division in accordance with Article  33(7) of the Agreement, an indication of the division which shall hear the action, accompanied by evidence of the defendant 's agreem ent;

-   (c) where applicable, an indication that the action shall be heard by a single judge [Article  8(7) of the Agreement], accompanied by evidence of the defendant ’s agreement ;
+   (c) where applicable, an indication that the action shall be heard by a single judge [Article  8(7) of the Agreement], accompanied by evidence of the defendant 's agreement ;

    (d) the declaration sought by the claimant ;

-   (e) the reasons why the performance  of a specific act does not, or a proposed act would not, constitute an infringement of the patent concerned, including arguments of law and where appropriate an explanation of the claimant’s proposed claim construction ;
+   (e) the reasons why the performance  of a specific act does not, or a proposed act would not, constitute an infringement of the patent concerned, including arguments of law and where appropriate an explanation of the claimant's proposed claim construction ;

    (f) an indication of the facts reli ed on ;